9beat/capstone-FE-p-code-23/README.md

-# GeekHub - Capstone Project🌍📲👍🍪🔧🚀
+# GeekHub - Capstone Project🌍📲🎹🍪🔧🚀

-🌱This is the social scaffolding of a larger project currently under development: a social platform for digital arts and music lovers.🌱
+🌱 This is the 🎭social scaffolding of a larger project currently 🚧under development: a social platform for digital 🎨arts and 🎻music lovers. 🌱

-## MAIN LANGUAGES, FRAMEWORKS, LIBRARIES AND DEPENDENCIES: 💻JavaScript ☁️MongoDB ⚡ExpressJS 💥ReactJS 💫NodeJS 〽️Redux 🔷MUI
+## MAIN LANGUAGES, FRAMEWORKS, LIBRARIES AND DEPENDENCIES

+💻JavaScript ☁️MongoDB ⚡ExpressJS 💥ReactJS 💫NodeJS 〽️Redux 🔷MUI

 ## Description